DAIRY PRODUCTS

 If the process stops here, one gets what is called cottage cheese, named after people making simple cheese in their own homes.
 Among Italians, a fresh cheese that is healthful is called ricotta.

 Aged Cheeses Harder To Digest.
 If cheese processing continues, the cheese is allowed to dry somewhat and usually is placed in molds to form its shape.
 Often the cheese is aged, which means it is left to settle for a number of days or longer.
-This product is called aged cheese and is usually harder in texture and also more difficult to digest.
+This end product is called aged cheese and is usually harder in texture.

 Junk Cheeses.
-Most cheese today is mass-produced in huge batches and many shortcuts are taken to make it ferment faster.
-For instance, many chemicals may be added to it, it is not aged naturally and preservatives and other chemicals are added or sprayed on later to make it keep longer.
+Most cheese today is mass-produced in huge batches and many shortcuts are taken to produce it faster.
+For instance, many chemicals may be added to it, it is not aged naturally, and preservatives and other chemicals are added to make it keep longer.

-As a result, most cheese is close to junk food status, unfortunately.
+As a result, most cheese is close to junk food status.
 This is what your child is eating when he or she eats most pizza, for example, or most Mexican dishes.
 It is especially the case in restaurants, where cutting costs is the primary consideration, and not your health.

 The worst cheese is called Òcheese foodÓ or Òprocessed cheeseÓ.
 Velveeta and Kraft make this fake food.
 Its ingredients donÕt let you know that it may be made from rejected milk and other dairy products that cannot be sold fresh.
 Then many chemicals, colors, flavors and more, are added and even glue is added to give it ÒconsistencyÓ.
 This is not really a food, but it is what is served in some schools, many restaurants and even in fancy establishments as well.